Home / News / Crypto / News / Next CFTC Chair: Trump to Name Brian Quintenz to Replace Rostin Behnam

 With 24 years of experience in law and finance, including over 10 years in crypto and digital assets, Pham has become a recognized leader in strategy and innovation.

-She is known for proposing a U.S. regulatory sandbox and creating a CFTC digital asset markets pilot program.
+She proposed a U.S. regulatory sandbox and created a CFTC digital asset markets pilot program.

 As sponsor of the CFTC’s Global Markets Advisory Committee, Pham has led efforts on U.S. digital asset taxonomy and other key financial market reforms.